Alison Foley – Rothrock

 Attorney & Firm Owner

-Drawn to immigration law by her desire to fight injustice and a broken system, Attorney Alison Foley attended Roger Williams University School of Law on full academic scholarship.
+Drawn to immigration law by her desire to fight injustice and a broken system, Attorney Alison Foley-Rothrock attended Roger Williams University School of Law on full academic scholarship.
 She placed among the top third of the 2004 graduating class, received a number of other academic awards, and has been featured in the alumni magazine.